Club Safeguarding Officers

 ECB Safe Hands

-This course is designed specifically for Club Safeguarding Officers in cricket clubs and is delivered by ECB trained tutors and County Safeguarding Officers.
+This course is designed specifically for Club Safeguarding Officers in cricket clubs, and is delivered by ECB trained tutors and County Safeguarding Officers.

 All Club Safeguarding Officers must attend the Safe Hands workshop and renew this qualification every 3 years.
 The training enables the Club Safeguarding Officer to:

-Safeguarding for Specialist Roles (free online course)
+Safeguarding Level 2 (free online course)

 For more information, please contact Karen Smith: